How Long Should You Hold a Stretch For (Best Time To Do It)

 Maximum Time

-My physio friend gave me access to a few interesting studies with results that confirmed 1 minute to be a good threshold [1].
+My physio friend sent me an interesting study published by the University of Delaware in which the results confirmed 1 minute to be a good threshold [1].

 The more uncomfortable it is for you to hold the position of a static stretch, the better indication it is that you lack flexibility there.